Browser does not support script.

 Visit our admissions webpages to view our English language entry requirements.

 A degree in medicine and MRCPCH exam for medical trainees.
-A degree in nursing or an allied health sciences subject and currently working as a band seven or equivalent.
+A degree in nursing or an allied health sciences subject and currently working as a band six or equivalent.

 Applications will be assessed by the Programme Director.
 Most applicants who fulfil our entry requirements will be interviewed either by telephone or in person.
 We aim to process all applications within six weeks.
 However, during the months prior to the closing date and over holiday periods, applications may take longer to process due to the volume received at this time.